 *Contributed by Kelly Edgar of Wanderlust by Kelley

 Visit one of the hottest places on earth!
-Death Valley National Park does not disappoint – it surely is one of the best national parks in USA.
-It is located in Eastern California and straddles the Nevada border.
-This is the largest National Park outside of Alaska.
+Death Valley National Park does not disappoint.
+Located in Eastern California and straddling to the Nevada border, this is the largest National Park outside of Alaska.

-This unique landscape allows you to explore various extremes including the lowest point in North America, Badwater Basin, which is located at 282 meters below sea level.
+Its unique landscape allows you to explore various extremes including the lowest point in North America, Badwater Basin, which is located at 282 meters (925 feet) below sea level.
 Make sure to walk along the boardwalk to see the salt flats.

-You can also experience 30 meter high sand dunes at Mesquite Flat sand dunes.
+You can also experience 30 meters (98 feet) high sand dunes at Mesquite Flat.
 These are the most accessible dunes in the park and allow you to explore the desert landscape.

 Make sure to stop by Furnace Creek to stand where the highest air temperature on Earth has been recorded!